-Both the Miramar Lake residential site, parcel 33, and the freeway commercial center, parcel 1, act as gateway projects into Miramar Ranch North.
+The Miramar Lake residential site, parcel 33, and the freeway commercial centers, parcels 1 and 2A and the Mercy Industrial area, parcel 2B, act as gateway projects into Miramar Ranch North.
 As projects visible to persons entering the community from I-15, they require special care in presenting a coherent design statement to viewers.
 The ambience created by these anchor projects should be emulated or reflected in other community developments.
 Special attention should be given to architectural style, building materials, landscaping, signing, and lighting.
-The freeway commercial center is a component of the Mercy interchange gateway (Section 11.6).
+The freeway and regional commercial centers are a component of the Mercy interchange gateway (Section 11.6).